Why India is no longer a destination for Afghan students | DW | 22.03.2022

 Issa has been trying to apply for a visa to travel to India for five months.
 "First, I applied online in Kabul.
 But it didn't work out.
 Then I traveled to Iran to apply for a visa at the Indian Embassy in Tehran.
 But they told me that only sick Afghans who want to travel to India for medical treatment can get a visa."

 Issa is not the only one who wanted to travel to India via Iran.
-Shakil Razi, who is pursuing her doctorate in India, traveled to both Iran and Pakistan to apply for a visa for India from there, but without success.
+Shakil Razi is pursuing his doctorate in India and has traveled to both Iran and Pakistan to apply for a visa from there — to no avail.

-For many young Afghans, it appears as if India had turned its back on Afghans at a time of crisis.
+For many young Afghans, it appears as if India has turned its back on them at a time of crisis.

-For two decades prior to the return of the Taliban to power, India had established itself as an important educational destination for young Afghans.
+For two decades prior to the Taliban's return to power, India had established itself as an important educational destination for young Afghans.

 India had been the largest regional donor to Afghanistan since the US ousted the first Taliban regime in 2001, with New Delhi investing around $3 billion (€2.7 billion) in the nation's reconstruction.
 It was also seen as an attempt by New Delhi to curb the influence of its arch-rival Pakistan in Afghanistan.